-The following key personnel perform those functions that are the responsibility of the he Accountable Manager and the Safety Manager under CASR Part 149.D.
+The following key personnel perform those functions that are the responsibility of the Accountable Manager and the Safety Manager under CASR Part 149.D.

 CASR Part 149 Position: Accountable Manager

-RAAus Title: Chief Executive Officer (CEO)
+RAAus Title: Chief of Aviation (COA)

-Name: <position vacant=""></position>
+Name: Cody Calder

-Reports to: RAAus Board
+Reports to: Chief Executive Officer (CEO)

-Job Specification: CEO Position Description
+Job Specification: COA Position Description

-CASR 149.200 Substitute: Corporate Services Executive for up to 90 days when CEO is absent or the position is vacant; or Head of Safety for up to 90 days if the CSE is absent.
-NOTE: When the HOS is in the position of CEO the HOS position must be filled by an approved CASR 149.200 substitute.
+CASR 149.200 Substitute: Head of Airworthiness & Maintenance for up to 90 days when AM is absent or

+the position is vacant.

 CASR Part 149 Position: Safety Manager

 RAAus Title: Head of Safety

-Name: Cody Calder
+Name: Christopher Windle

-Reports directly to: CEO
+Reports directly to: Accountable Manager (AM)

 Job Specification: HOS Position Description

-CASR 149.200 Substitute: Head of Training Development for up to 90 days when HOS is absent or filling
+CASR 149.200 Substitute: Head of Training Development for up to 90 days when HOS is absent or the

-the position of CEO.
+position is vacant.